 Mandan real estate is some of the most expensive in North Dakota, although Mandan house values don't compare to the most expensive real estate in the U.S.

-The overall education level of Mandan is somewhat higher than in the average US city of 21.84%: 27.77% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Mandan who are college-educated is somewhat higher than the average US community of 21.84%: 27.73% of adults in Mandan have at least a bachelor's degree.

 The per capita income in Mandan in 2010 was $33,366, which is upper middle income relative to North Dakota, and wealthy relative to the rest of the US.
 This equates to an annual income of $133,464 for a family of four.
 However, Mandan contains both very wealthy and poor people as well.

 The people who call Mandan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mandan residents report their race to be White, followed by Native American.
 Important ancestries of people in Mandan include Norwegian, Russian, Irish, and English.

 The most common language spoken in Mandan is English.
 Other important languages spoken here include Spanish and German/Yiddish.